PioneersHub/pyconde-conference/docs/guidelines/index.md

 ---
 # Guidelines

-!!! warning
-    This document is a work in progress.
-Please check back later for updates.
+Please check the guidelines for each committee on the left!